wrfchem-leeds/WRFotron/README.md

 git clone https://github.com/wrfchem-leeds/WRFotron.git
 ```

-2. Load the availability of CEMAC modules:
+2. Load the availability of CEMAC modules.
+If have other modules loaded then unload them (`module purge`), and similarly deactivate conda (`conda deactivate`), as both of these can cause conflits.:
 ```bash
 . /nobackup/cemac/cemac.sh
 ```